spacetelescope/webbpsf/docs/jwst.rst

 need to manually select if a different short wave detector is desired).
 This behavior on filter selection can be disabled by setting ``nircam.auto_channel = False``.

+.. admonition:: NIRCam class automatic pixelscale changes

+    The ``pixelscale`` will automatically toggle to the correct scale for LW or SW based on user inputs for either detector or filter.
+    If you set the ``detector`` to NRCA1-4 or NRCB1-4, the scale will be set for SW, otherwise for NRCA5 or NRCB5 the pixel scale will be for LW.
+    If you set the ``filter`` attribute to a filter in the short wave channel, the pixel scale will be set for SW, otherwise for a filter in the long wave challen the scale will be set for LW.

+    The intent is that the user should in general automatically get a PSF with the appropriate pixelscale for whatever instrument config you're trying to simulate, with no extra effort needed by the user to switch between NIRCam's two channels.

+    Note that this behavior is *not* invoked for monochromatic calculations; you can't just iterate over calc_psf calls at different wavelengths and expect it to toggle between SW and LW at some point.
+The workaround is simple, just set either the filter or detector attribute whenever you want to toggle between SW or LW channels.

 Coronagraph Masks